Friday, June 28, 2013 • 5:00 am

 Life never stops.
 It just keeps going.
 It doesn’t even slow.
 In fact, it feels like it just ramps up.

-When Minhee and I welcomed our first child, Jubilee, about 14 years ago, the one most consistent advice or comment we received from those who were older and wiser were these following words:
+When Minhee and I welcomed our first child, J, about 14 years ago, the one most consistent advice or comment we received from those who were older and wiser were these following words:

 “Enjoy.
 Time really flies.”